How to print a matrix in Python

 print(large_matrix)

-This approach is crucial when you need to inspect every value in a large dataset without summarization.
+This is your go-to fix whenever you need to inspect every single element in a large array without summarization.

 Real-world applications